polterguy/magic-menu/help-files/Magic Menu/03 - API I.md

         magic-menu.quit
 ```

-Obviously, the ease of creating language tutoring apps, translation apps, etc, becomes quite stunning once
+For obvious reasons, the act of creating language tutoring apps, translation apps, etc, becomes
-you see the creative potential of constructs such as the above.
+stunningly easy, once you see the creative potential of constructs such as the above.

 **Notice**, the speech parts of the Magic Menu is built on top of the speech Active Events from Micro.
 Feel
 free to check out the documentation for Micro for more details about the internals of speech recognition and